Skip to Main Content Subscribe

 Stay informed on the latest shifts in federal technology leadership as new CIOs are appointed and President Trump’s second term takes shape.

-Historically, most CIOs are career federal employees, with some Senate-confirmed exceptions like the Defense, Veterans Affairs and Homeland Security CIOs.
-However, according to recent reports, Trump’s administration is trying to convert the rest of agency CIO positions to political positions.
+Historically, most CIOs are career federal employees with some Senate-confirmed exceptions like the War, Veterans Affairs and Homeland Security CIOs.
+We’re tracking the latest developments:

 Office of Management and Budget Federal CIO: Gregory Barbaccia

-Office of Management and Budget Deputy Federal CIO: Drew Myklegard
+Office of Management and Budget Deputy Federal CIO: Jay Teitelbaum

 Office of Management and Budget Acting Federal CISO: Michael Duffy